 As a filter for toxins in the body, it has an immense job.
 There are number of diseases that can affect the liver, along with damage done by injury or scar tissue.
 As the body starts to feel the effects of a damaged or stressed liver, symptoms such as jaundice, abdominal swelling, fatigue and pain in the upper right abdomen may show.
 Often the damage being done has no symptoms at all.

-Air pollutants are connected to damage in the liver, with particulate matter (very fine PM) being isolated in the liver having entered the body through the respiratory system or ingested by the mouth (Kim, 2014).
+Air pollutants are connected to damage in the liver, with particulate matter (very fine PM) being isolated in the liver having entered the body through the respiratory system or ingested by the mouth.
 Carbon Black can also find it’s way to the liver causing significant damage.
 These two issues from polluted air are correlated to an increase mortality risk in diabetics, although the mechanics are not known to determine if they are causitive in that morality rate increase.
 Oxidative stress from air pollution may also be associated with liver cancer.

 You can see that protect the health of the liver is of vital importance.
 Drinking plenty of water is always good for filtration and elimination.
 Eating antioxidants can help prevent oxidative damage to the liver.
 Limit your alcoholic intake and if you smoke, quit.
 Both are linked to liver damage.
-Non-alcoholic fatty liver disease can be prevented by maintaining a healthy weight, eat whole fresh foods and get regular checkups from your doctor to make sure your triglycerides and blood glucose levels are well controlled.
+Non-alcoholic fatty liver disease can be prevented by maintaining a healthy weight, eating whole fresh foods and getting regular checkups from your doctor to make sure your triglycerides and blood glucose levels are well controlled.